 Dr David Davies shared some exciting new developments for Edexcel Academic Qualifications.

 The event was wrapped up with a speech by Dr David Davies, Director of Stakeholder Management, Edexcel.
-He said, "After the introduction of the HKDSE exam, it is becoming more and more competitive for undergraduate admission to universities in Hong Kong.
+He said, "After the introduction of the HKDSE exam, it is becoming more and more competitive for undergraduate admission to universities in the city.
 In recent years, many local secondary schools have been encouraging their senior form students to enroll for Edexcel's International GCSEs, GCSEs or GCE AS/A levels on top of the HKDSE exams in order to increase their chances of being accepted by universities."

 Principals shared ideas and experiences with the guest speakers.